ninehnineh/Understand-Solid-P/README.md

   - It should not have $\textcolor{Yellow}{\textsf{Print()}}$, $\textcolor{Yellow}{\textsf{SaveToFile()}}$, $\textcolor{Yellow}{\textsf{LoadFromFile()}}$ or anything related to Print Cart and Save/Load file because:
     - What if we need to print Cart in XML, HTML form, we need to write more $\textcolor{Yellow}{\textsf{PrintXML()}}$, $\textcolor{Yellow}{\textsf{PrintHTML()}}$
     - What if we need more save/load methods to serve a new requirement like $\textcolor{Yellow}{\textsf{SaveJSonToFile()}}$, $\textcolor{Yellow}{\textsf{LoadJsonFromFile()}}$
-  - If we are allowed to do all of the above, our class will grow until one day if you want to repair or maintain, you may have to change a few functions in the chaos
+  - If we are allowed to do all of the above, our class will grow until one day if you want to repair or maintain, you will probably have to change a few functions in the chaos.
+And we are not sure whether our change will have any effect on the rest of that class, because the reason our change is not the same.
 - Solution: Instead of going to a specific class to edit and retest, we separate functions that have different reasons to change into different classes.

 ## Open-Closed-Principle